Carlos Pizarro Leongómez

-Carlos Pizarro Leongómez (6 June 1951 – 26 April 1990) was a Colombian guerilla leader and politician who was the fourth commander of the 19th of April Movement (Movimiento 19 de Abril, or M-19).
-Pizarro accepted the demobilization of M-19 that transformed the guerilla army into a political party, the M-19 Democratic Alliance (Alianza Democrática M-19) (AD/M-19).
-Pizarro was assassinated on 26 April 1990 in search for the presidency of Colombia.
+Carlos Pizarro Leongómez (6 June 1951 – 26 April 1990) was a Colombian guerrilla leader who headed the 19th of April Movement (M-19).
+Pizarro accepted the demobilization of M-19 that transformed the insurgents into a political party, the M-19 Democratic Alliance (Alianza Democrática M-19) (AD/M-19), but was assassinated on 26 April 1990 while running for president of Colombia.

+He was the brother of Hernando Pizarro Leongómez who carried out the Tacueyó Massacre in 1985, considered one of the most brutal internal purges in the history of Colombian guerrilla movements.

 Early years

-He was the son of navy viceadmiral Juan Antonio Pizarro and Margot Leongómez Matamoros.
-Viceadmiral Pizarro had been appointed general commander of the Colombian Navy during the administration of Gustavo Rojas Pinilla.
-He was later appointed as military attaché at the Colombian Embassy in the United States and national representative to the Inter-American Defense Board, so the whole family moved to live in Washington, DC.
+He was the son of a navy viceadmiral, Juan Antonio Pizarro García and Margot Leongómez Matamoros.
+Viceadmiral Pizarro García had been appointed general commander of the Colombian Navy during the administration of Gustavo Rojas Pinilla.
+He was later appointed as military attaché at the Colombian Embassy in the United States and representative to the Inter-American Defense Board, so the whole family moved rn 1954 to live in Washington, DC.
 Upon their return to Colombia, and following the retirement of his father from active duty in 1959, they settled in the city of Cali.
-Pizarro studied in several high schools and a boarding school in Bogotá, where he graduated as Bachelor.
+Pizarro studied in several high schools and a boarding school in Bogotá, colegio La Salle, where he graduated as Bachelor in 1968.

-He graduated from High School in 1968 and in 1969 he was admitted in the faculty of Law of the Jesuit Pontifical Xavierian University where two of his brothers were also studying law.
-There, Pizarro started becoming involved in political student activism which had become a worldwide phenomenon following the events of May 1968.
-Pizarro was involved in the organization of the only student strike of the university, and soon joined the Juventud Comunista Colombiana (JUCO, Colombian Communist Youth).
-As a result of his activism he and others in the movement, including his brother Eduardo were expelled from the University.
-Later Pizarro-Leongomez entered the National University of Colombia, where he continued his studies in Law and participated in political left-wing activism with JUCO.
+In 1969 he was admitted in the faculty of Law of the Jesuit Pontifical Xavierian University, a private university where two of his brothers were also studying law.
+There, Carlos Pizarro started becoming involved in political student activism following the events of May 1968.
+Pizarro was involved in the organization of the only student strike of the university, and soon joined the Juventud Comunista Colombiana (JUCO, Colombian Communist Youth of the PCC.).
+As a result of his activism he and his brother Eduardo were expelled from the University at the end of 1969.
+Later Pizarro-Leongomez entered the National University of Colombia, traying to recruit students for his project of urban "guerrilla" and participated in political left-wing activism with JUCO and PPC.